 Beginners can get carried away with purchasing plugins though, so be warned!

-There are always fantastic free options to download, so check those first, and make sure you’re getting a plugin for a solid reason.
+There are always fantastic free plugins to download, so check those first, and make sure you're getting a plugin for a solid reason.

 Placing too much importance on plugins can lead you to creating dead mixes.
 For example, Sausage Fattener is an awesome saturator, but it's very situational.
 Learning how to use the Ableton built-in saturator will be more valuable to you than getting Sausage Fattener.